 Remote workforce management reminders

-Remote work is now an everyday reality for many education businesses.
-What isn’t as common is the ability to manage remote or hybrid workforces with finesse to ensure a business is achieving a combination of growth, productivity and employee engagement over the longer term.
+Remote work is now an everyday reality for many Australian businesses.
+What isn’t as common is the ability to manage remote or hybrid workforces with finesse to ensure a business is achieving a combination of productivity, growth and employee engagement over the longer term.

-There were many lessons learned about how to manage a successful remote workforce in 2020.
-With remote work now being weaved into our way of life, these reminders can support education businesses to integrate remote work in a more sustainable way over the longer term.
+There were many lessons learned about managing a successful remote workforce in 2020.
+With remote work being weaved into our way of life in 2021 and beyond, these reminders can support businesses who may need to integrate remote work in a more sustainable way in the future.

 Reminder 1: Acknowledge this changes everything

 The first thing to remember is remote work could change (almost) everything.
-From the ongoing need for larger or expensive offices (or campuses), to the need to have a local workforce clocked in and accounted for between 9am and 5pm, the ways we’ve undertaken work in the past are all open to question.
+From the ongoing need for large, expensive offices (or education campuses), to the need to have a local workforce clocked in and accounted for between 9am and 5pm, the ways we’ve undertaken work are all open to question.
 As a result, they are also open to positive change, experimentation and innovation.

 Reminder 2: See technology as an ally, not an enemy

-There are now a whole universe of technologies designed to support educators with everything from their operations, to delivering learning remotely.
-While getting across the options can be daunting, the reality is these technologies exist to help businesses overcome real problems and challenges, and the effort to understand, test and implement them can yield large dividends over time.
+There are now a whole universe of technologies designed to support businesses in this new world.
+While getting across the options can be daunting, especially in very busy and challenging times, the reality is these technologies exist to help businesses overcome real problems and challenges, and the effort to understand, test and implement them can yield large dividends over time.

 Reminder 3: Pursue productivity with purpose